-Unlike motorcycle accidents and like car accidents, NY No-Fault law requires that a bicyclist must have a “legally defined” serious injury, otherwise the bicyclist’s lawsuit can be dismissed.
+Like car accidents (unlike motorcycle accidents), the New York No-Fault law requires that a bicyclist must have a “legally defined” serious injury.
+Otherwise, the bicyclist’s lawsuit can be dismissed.
 In the last few years, the New York State Supreme Court has dismissed cases even with surgery, ruling that the injury was not serious.

 Your doctor’s medical records are crucial to proving your injury is serious, but we know what else to get from your doctors to prove that your injury is serious.

 An often overlooked injury in bicycle accidents is a Mild Traumatic Brain Injury.
 If you hit your head and had a concussion, you have a Mild Traumatic Brain Injury.
 This injury is extremely serious and can be worth more than $1 Million.
 We settled a mild case for $1,200,000.